-Details are set out below of the transactions made in 2023 between companies in the Ebro Group and Riso Scotti, S.p.A., an Italian company in which Ebro Foods, S.A. has a 40% interest (investment in an associate consolidated by the equity method).
+Details are set out below of the transactions made in 2024 between companies in the Ebro Group and Riso Scotti, S.p.A., an Italian company in which Ebro Foods, S.A. has a 40% interest (investment in an associate consolidated by the equity method).
 It is, therefore, an associate outside the Ebro Group.
 Those transactions, expressed in thousand euros, are listed below:

-- Ebro Foods, S.A.: Services rendered (income), 6; - Ebro Foods, S.A.: Dividends received, 400; - Arotz Foods, S.A.U.: Purchase of goods (finished or otherwise), 13; - Herba Ricemills, S.L.U.: Purchase of goods (finished or otherwise), 488; - Herba Ricemills, S.L.U.: Sale of goods (finished or otherwise), 4,914; - Herba Ricemills, S.L.U.: Services rendered, 12; - Herba Foods, S.L.U.: Financial expenses, 54; - Transimpex: Sale of goods (finished or otherwise), 51; - Transimpex: Purchase of goods (finished or otherwise), 931; - Mundiriso, S.R.L.: Purchase of goods (finished or otherwise), 823; - Mundiriso, S.R.L.: Sale of goods (finished or otherwise), 2,444; - Arrozeiras Mundiarroz, S.A.: Purchase of goods (finished or otherwise), 105; - Geovita Functional Ingredients, S.R.L.: Purchase of goods (finished or otherwise), 54; - Geovita Functional Ingredients, S.R.L.: Sale of goods (finished or otherwise), 169; - Herba Bangkok, S.L.: Sale of goods (finished or otherwise), 237; - Ebro Ingredients, B.V.: Sale of goods (finished or otherwise), 604.
+- Ebro Foods, S.A.
+Services rendered (income), 18; - Ebro Foods, S.A.
+Dividends received, 2,000; - Arotz Foods, S.A.
+Purchase of goods (finished or otherwise), 82; - Herba Ricemills, S.L.U.
+Purchase of goods (finished or otherwise), 1,196; - Herba Ricemills, S.L.U.
+Sale of goods (finished or otherwise), 10,753; - Herba Foods, S.L.U.
+Financial expenses, 106; - Mundi Riso, S.R.L.
+Purchase of goods (finished or otherwise), 202; - Mundi Riso, S.R.L.
+Sale of goods (finished or otherwise), 2,850; - Arrozeiras Mundiarroz, S.A.
+Purchase of goods (finished or otherwise), 105; - Geovita Functional Ingredients, S.R.L.
+Purchase of goods (finished or otherwise), 163; - Geovita Functional Ingredients, S.R.L.
+Sale of goods (finished or otherwise), 244; - Herba Bangkok, S.L.
+Sale of goods (finished or otherwise), 158. - D.5.

-D.5.
 Give the individual details of any transactions for a significant amount or object between the company or group companies and other related parties that are so pursuant to the International Accounting Standards adopted by the EU and that have not been reported in the preceding sections.